miromax21/miromaxPod/Readme.md

 ```

 ##### map sending url query items
-before `first sending` you can Modify the query items in Request:
+> you can modify the elements of the request before you send it for the `first time`:=

 - check
 - filtering